John J. Ward, RG, Groundwater Consultant

 Watershed hydrology is the science of the hydrologic cycle.
 Watershed assessments, including use of watershed models, are needed to predict the effects of changing land and water use, land cover, and climate change on the water yield, flood frequency, and hydrologic balance within the watershed.

-Numerous and important parameters that must be measured or estimated to properly calibrate a watershed model dominate the modeling process.
-Choice of model codes is application-specific, and may range from simple analytical solutions to computerized, highly mathematically sophisticated groundwater-watershed models.
+Choice of watershed modeling codes is application-specific, and may range from simple analytical solutions to computerized, highly mathematically sophisticated groundwater-watershed models.
 Modeling experience is critical.

 Agricultural mapping and consumptive use determinations have made use of remote sensing from Landsat imagery.
 The normalized difference vegetation index (NDVI) technique, based on the infrared and near-infrared reflectances obtained from Landsat imagery, will give inaccurate values if not tempered with both independent information and the knowledge that certain soil moisture and crop conditions can reduce the accuracy of results.